Student Appeals and Complaints

 If you are not sure which procedure you need to use check our information for students pages.

-The University is committed to the improvement of the services we provide.
+City is committed to the improvement of the services we provide.
 Outcomes of academic appeals, complaints and disciplinary action are reported to the relevant departments as a matter of course.
 Lessons learned and good practice identified feed in to local or University level monitoring and review.

 The Student Voice section of the Quality Manual also provides information on the varied ways that students can regularly provide feedback.